priyahari03/Profile/README.md

 ---

-## About Me
+## 👩‍💻 About Me

-I am a Full Stack Developer with 4+ years of experience in building scalable, high-performance enterprise applications using Agile methodologies.
-My expertise spans both frontend and backend development, designing RESTful APIs, implementing microservices, and architecting cloud-native solutions.
+- Full Stack Developer with **4+ years of experience** building scalable, high-performance enterprise applications using Agile methodologies.
+- Skilled in both **frontend and backend development**, including designing RESTful APIs and implementing microservices.
+- Experienced in architecting **cloud-native applications** and working with modern cloud platforms.
-I also bring strong DevOps experience in CI/CD automation, containerization, and deploying applications in cloud environments.
+- Strong **DevOps** background with hands-on experience in CI/CD automation, containerization, and cloud deployments.
-Alongside development, I have hands-on experience in test automation, working with tools and frameworks such as Selenium, Protractor, Jasmine, Karma, Cucumber, and implementing BDD/TDD practices to ensure reliability and quality throughout the software lifecycle.
+- Proficient in **test automation**, using tools such as Selenium, Protractor, Jasmine, Karma, and Cucumber.
+- Experienced in applying **BDD/TDD** practices to ensure high-quality, reliable software delivery.

 ---